MeetAdalaja/crime-canada/README.md

 _No license file has been added yet._
-If you plan to reuse code or data from this repo, please open an issue to discuss the intended license (e.g., MIT/Apache‑2.0) and data‑source terms.
+If you plan to reuse code or data from this repo, please open an issue to discuss the intended license (e.g., MIT/Apache-2.0) and data-source terms.

 ---